Fjelberg Municipality

-History
+General information

 The parish of Fjældberg was established as a formannskapsdistrikt on 1 January 1838.
 According to the 1835 census the parish had a population of 2,986 at the time.
-In 1855, the neighboring municipality of Eid was incorporated into Fjelberg, increasing its population to 4,794.

-In 1865, the parish of Vikebygd (population: 1,062) in the southwestern part of the municipality was separated from Fjelberg and merged with a part of neighboring Finnaas Municipality to create the new Sveen Municipality.
-On 1 January 1898, the southern part of the island of Huglo (population: 117) was transferred from Fjelberg to the neighboring Stord Municipality.
-On 1 July 1916, the southern (mainland) part of Fjelberg (population: 1,715) was split off to form the new Ølen Municipality, leaving Fjelberg with 1,926 inhabitants.
+In 1855, Eid Municipality (population: 1,207) was merged with Fjelberg Municipality (population: 3,587), creating a new, larger Fjelberg Municipality with a population of 4,794.
+In 1865, the southwestern parish of Vikebygd (population: 1,062) was separated from Fjelberg Municipality and merged with a part of neighboring Finnaas Municipality (population: 2,227) to create the new Sveen Municipality.

+On 1 January 1898, the southern part of the island of Huglo (population: 117) was transferred from Fjelberg Municipality to the neighboring Stord Municipality.
+On 1 July 1916, the southern (mainland) part of Fjelberg Municipality (population: 1,715) was split off to form the new Ølen Municipality, leaving Fjelberg Municipality with 1,926 inhabitants.